-Alongside his time at the piano, Jonathan practises Ashtanga yoga and considers it an integral part of his work, and essential in his life.
+Parallel to his time spent at the piano, Jonathan is a dedicated Ashtanga Yoga practitioner.
+He considers Yoga integral to his work as a musician and essential in life.

 I began playing music at the age of 5, first in Sydney with the cello, then in Florence, Italy, with the piano.
 My first teachers, Marc Bonetti, Stella Levinsky and Laura Mauric, instilled in me a joy and enthusiasm that I carry around today.
 In 2005 at the Luigi Cherubini Conservatoire of Florence I met Maestro Giovanni Carmassi, with whom I studied for 10 years, first at the Conservatoire and then at the Strata Academy in Pisa.
 He was my guide and coach, and it is his teaching that inspired me to pursue music in life, despite his warning me, when I was eleven, that music is a “dangerous disease” I would not be able to get rid of!

 After completing my honours degree in Florence I decided to continue my studies in London.
 It was Angela Hewitt, whom I met in 2014, who suggested this.
 Since I met her in a masterclass in Spoleto that year, she has been a continuing source of invaluable knowledge and encouragement, and a mentor in navigating the music world.
 In 2014 I also had the honour of having lessons from Robert Levin, Christian Zacharias and Dimitri Bashkirov at the Emil Gilels Festival in Freiburg.